 Don't worry about the accuracy of the data.

 Later you will do a series of tests anyway and choose the most beautiful glaze.

-Then you will also find the optimal recipe with the optimal formula.
+Then you will also get the optimal recipe with the optimal formula.

 If your recipe contains many natural ingredients that you buy from different suppliers